-We all know that the people analytics technology market is hot and growing fast.
+We all know that the people analytics tech market is hot and growing fast.
 That rapid growth has created a lot of confusion in the market for buyers, who have puzzled over which vendors they should use and for what purpose.

 - How big is the market and how quickly is it growing?